 A simple dashboard

 A number of learning management systems, both off the shelf and open source, will give you the ability to add in your own branding, tailoring the platform to look more like your business’ own product.
-In some cases creative control might go as far as uploading logos and adding custom colour schemes, while open source frameworks will give you complete creative control over the styling.
-In some cases you might need a developer to do this, but usually when you buy an off the shelf system you’ll be given limited tools to make the platform look like it’s yours.
+In some cases, creative control might go as far as uploading logos and adding custom colour schemes, while open-source frameworks will give you complete creative control over the styling.
+In other cases, you might need a developer to do this, but usually, when you buy an off the shelf system you’ll be given limited tools to make the platform look like it’s yours.